gabrieleangeletti/Deep-Learning-TensorFlow/README.md

 Deep Belief Network and Restricted Boltzmann Machine Python Implementation, with MNIST dataset ready for training.

+The MNIST dataset and MNIST dataset loader script are taken from https://github.com/sorki/python-mnist

 Requirements:
 - numpy
 - scikitlearn